 Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

-FYI: I chose the order of my Marion Davies top 10 by considering each film's importance in Marion's overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top 10).
-You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Marion Davies film is missing, feel free to post a comment explaining why you would recommend it.
+You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your movie tastes.
+If you discover your favorite Marion Davies film is missing, please post a comment explaining why you would recommend it.

 Top 10 Marion Davies Films

 - The Patsy

 - Page Miss Glory

 - Cain and Mabel